MacrinaLLC/MacrinaSites/README.md

 ### Description
 MacrinaSites is a small Swift Package built on top of [Publish](https://github.com/JohnSundell/Publish).
-All of the sites I make tend to follow a similar style, and it becomes tedius to write the same code over and over.
+All of my sites look similar and it's tedius to write the same code over and over.
 This little package is a quick way to set up a website in the same style as the others.

 ### Examples